microsoft/r-server-loan-credit-risk/Visualize_Results.md

 <span class="onp"><strong>{{ site.onp_text }}</strong> solution, or any SQL Server other than <code>localhost</code>. </span>
 <span class="hdi"><strong>{{ site.hdi_text }}</strong> solution. </span>

+First, try refreshing the data using the <code>Refresh</code> button on the toolbar.
+Use your Windows credentials if prompted.

+If this does not work, you may need to modify the connection information by using the steps below.

 <ol>
 <li class="cig">Open the <strong>{{ site.pbix_name }}</strong> file from the <strong>Desktop/{{ site.folder_name }}</strong> folder on your VM. </li>
 <li class="onp">Download and open the <a href="{{ site.pbix_sqldownload_url }}" target="_blank">{{ site.pbix_name }}</a> file</li>